mateo252/AI-Senior-Assistant/README.md

     }
 }
 ```
 The same applies to the key `prompts_settings.user_level`.
-You can add a new one or change the name.
+You can add a new one or change the name.<br>
+For the key `user_settings.model`, the specified model must be downloaded early using Ollama.

 Other settigns:
 - `ollama_settings` - allows to change the constant variables for ollama used in the application.
 At the moment the default settings are used,